-Learn how to use the Shush Pat method from Tracy Hogg to help settle your newborn and get your 0 to 3 month old baby to sleep.
+Learn how to use the Shush Pat method to help settle your newborn and get your 0 to 3 month old baby to sleep.

-I was incredibly nervous about setting up bad sleep habits when I had my daughter.
-I read many baby books but wasn’t sure what to do when she struggled to actually fall asleep.
+I was incredibly nervous about setting up “bad” sleep habits when I had my daughter.
+I read many baby books in preparation but wasn’t sure what to do when she struggled to actually fall asleep.

 If doing the Shush Pat Method while your baby is laying in the crib doesn’t help calm them, you can do the same motion and sound while you hold your baby over your shoulder.